jpena23/md5_check/README.md

 # md5_check

-this script will check the md5sum hashes of files in a directory and find duplicates.
+this script will check the md5sum hashes of files within a directory and find any duplicates.